| | | | | |

 10. Bake Until Golden: Bake for 14 to 15 minutes until the edges are golden brown.

-11. Let Cool Before Eating: Allow the cookies to cool for 2 minutes in the pan before removing and cooling fully on a wire rack.
+11. Let Cool Before Eating: Allow the cookies to cool for 2 minutes in the pan before removing them from the sheet and cooling fully on a wire rack.

 Notes